A Guide to Appliance Energy Efficiency Ratings

 It's your direct line to verified, official information.
 You can use it to confirm the label’s claims and compare different products with standardised data, giving you complete peace of mind before you buy.

 Even the most efficient appliances can develop faults over time, causing them to use more energy than they should.
-If you suspect your boiler isn't running as efficiently as it once was, or if your energy bills are unexpectedly high, it might be time for a professional check-up.
-At Go Assist, our expert engineers specialise in boiler services to ensure your system is running safely and economically, helping you save money and stay warm.
+If you suspect any of your appliances aren't running as efficiently as they once were, or if your energy bills are unexpectedly high, it might be time for a professional check-up.
+At Go Assist, our expert engineers specialise in affordable appliance repairs to help keep your home running smoothly.
+Call us on 0333 733 1234 or book online today.

 Disclaimer